rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 Notice the port mapping: `0.0.0.0:57786->80/tcp`.
 This indicates that port 80 from *inside* the container is being mapped to our workstation's port 57786.

-> Note that this image is the one created and managed by Visual Studio.
+> ℹ Note that this image is the one created and managed by Visual Studio.
 You need to build your own image to move forward.

 ### Building and Running an Image Manually